suffolklibraries/sljekyll/_events/woodbridge-2017-09-22-bag-it.md

 breadcrumb: y
 ---

+PLEASE NOTE: this event is on Friday 22 September and not Saturday 23 September as originally advertised.

 Join Transition Woodbirdge for a screening of <cite>Bag It</cite>, with refreshments and an open discussion, including of actions that are happening locally.

 > "Our crazy-for-plastic world has finally caught up to us.
 What can we do about it?
 Today?
 Right now?